AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47666-search-in-user-roles-not-working.md

 <u>Actual results</u>:

-The User Roles filter function should filter results based on the query.
+The [!UICONTROL User Roles] filter function should filter results based on the query.

 ## Apply the patch